+Study whether and how to support AI agent enabled third party AFs.

-NOTE 3: The AI agent in WT#3.2 is outside of RAN and Core Network for 6G.
+NOTE 3: Supporting the AI agent on UE/AF in WT#3.2, whether using AI agent in RAN and/or Core Network for 6G is discussed during the study phase in coordination with WT#3.1.

-- Study whether and how the UE/AF can provide AI traffic characteristics to the 6G network so that the network can perform traffic handling and provide QoS considering the AI traffic characteristics via user plane.
+- Study whether and how the network can perform traffic handling and provide QoS considering the AI traffic characteristics via user plane.

 S2-2509127 Lenovo